scala-microservices-book/book-examples/chapter-6/README.md

 ## Chapter examples

 ### chapter-6
 Chapter-6 example code can be found on the `master` branch of this repository.

-* For the sake of learning.
-Chapter-6 code is bare minimum and does not use the Persistence API.
+For the sake of learning.
+Chapter-6 code is bare minimum and only uses Lagom service api related concepts

+* It does not use the Persistence API.
 All the data is simply stored on-memory using Map
+* It neither relies on Apache Kafka

+Like it says: bare minimum

 ### chapter-7
 Chapter-7 example code can be found on the `chapter-7` branch of this repository.

 * Chapter-7 is built on top of the `chapter-6` code where it uses Lagom's Message Broker API to publish and subscribe
+* Use Apache Kafka as a message broker

 ### chapter-8